Wattful/Advanced-TF2-Trading/config/README.md

 If mustProfit is true, it will never set its price lower than the price that the hat was bought for.
 If there are no other sell listings for the hat, it will set the price to defaultRatio times the hat's community price.

-For example, if the calculated average if 20 keys, and undercutRatio is 0.05, then the hat's price will be set to 19 keys.
+For example, if the calculated average is 20 keys, and undercutRatio is 0.05, then the hat's price will be set to 19 keys.

 ## buyListingPriceFunction
-Calculates the price of a buy listing.
+Calculates the price and priority of a buy listing.
-This function has four default implementations.
+This function has two default implementations.
 Note that no default implementations return a priority.
 The implementations are:

 ### fixedRatio
 Parameters: